-[quote]As time passed, several cars drove by on the busy road with a 40 mph speed limit, heads from inside the vehicles were arching their necks and staring at my sign that read “Have you thanked your Garbagemen today?!”.
-Some people beeped in approval with one hand while holding their own morning coffee in the opposite one.
+[quote]As time passed, several cars drove by on the busy road with a 40 mph speed limit, heads from inside the vehicles were arching their necks and staring at my sign that read, “Have you thanked your Garbagemen today?!”.
+Some people beeped in approval with one hand while holding their morning coffee in the opposite one.
 Others displayed a smile on their faces, waved or gave me a ‘thumbs-up’.
-One man in a landscaping company pick-up truck even took both hands off the wheel and dangerously gave me two thumbs-up and a beep with a smile and cheer.
+One man in a landscaping company pick-up truck even took both hands off the wheel and dangerously gave me two thumbs up and beeped with a smile and cheer.

-There were a lot of cars however, whose eyes my sign did not catch, and then there were those who just stared.
+There were many cars; however, whose eyes my sign did not catch, and then there were those who just started.
 Maybe those cars were accelerating too fast to read, comprehend and react to the sign.
-Or perhaps they did read it, thought about the words on my sign as I was a distant image in the rear view mirror, and wondered when, if ever, was the last time they thanked or even acknowledged their garbagemen.
-That is the goal of this project; to make people think and to inspire them to duplicate our act or do their own.[/quote]
+Or perhaps they did read it, thought about the words on my sign as I was a distant image in the rearview mirror, and wondered when, if ever, was the last time they thanked or even acknowledged their garbagemen.
+That is the goal of this project; to make people think and inspire them to duplicate our act or do their own.[/quote]

-Growing up in the West Indies, I remember my parents would personally present a nominal tip and a bottle of rum — it’s the drink of choice in the West Indies — to the garbage men during the Christmas holidays.
-Over the years, I had thought of doing the same thing with the garbage crew for my neighbourhood but I wasn’t sure of American protocol.
+Growing up in the British West Indies, I remember my parents would personally present a nominal tip bottle rum — it's the drink of choice in the West Indies — to the sanitation workers during the Christmas holidays.
+Over the years, I had thought of doing the same thing with the garbage crew for my neighbourhood, but I wasn't sure of American protocol.
 Would they understand?
-Would they think I’m some sort of wacko?
+Would they think I'm some wacko?

-Bridgette’s post has reminded me to do something that I had long forgotten that I wanted to do.
-So this October, during the Hindu festival of Diwali, I will think of a way to thank my garbage man.
-Or maybe I’ll do it during the ThanksGiving week.
+Bridgette's post has reminded me to do something that I had long forgotten that I wanted to do.
+So this October, during the Hindu festival of Diwali, I will think of a way to thank my sanitation worker.
+Or maybe I'll do it during Thanksgiving week.